Easy Low-Carb Baked Mayo-Parmesan Fish (Video)

 - Then turn your oven to BROIL and brown the topping for 3-4 minutes.
 (Watch it carefully!)

-There may be a little bit of liquid released as the fish cooks; just blot with a paper towel before you serve it if you feel the need (or if you’re taking photos for your food blog, right?)
+- There may be a little bit of liquid released as the fish cooks; just blot with a paper towel before you serve it if you feel the need.

 Make it a Meal: